Tensor Isomorphism by conjugacy of Lie algebras

-We conclude with a natural construction of an infinite family of nilpotent $K$-algebras whose distributive product is a tiny densor.
-These algebras come from the classical representation theory of $\sl_n$-modules, so it is likely that similar ideas can be used to build more such families.
+In this section, we construct an infinite family of tensors with small densor spaces.
+In particular, there is a sub-family whose densor spaces are $1$-dimensional.
+These tensors come from the classical representation theory of $\sl_n$-modules, and we expect that similar ideas can be used to build more such families.